Fast, Cheap and Out of Control (album)

-HK119 and One Little Indian Records made the album's tracks available in individual parts on HK119s official website as part of a remix challenge, for people to make alternative versions of the tracks to potentially be later releases as their own remix album.
+HK119 and One Little Independent Records made the album's tracks available in individual parts on HK119s official website as part of a remix challenge, for people to make alternative versions of the tracks to potentially be later releases as their own remix album.

 The resulting release, Fast And Cheap Mixes, is a collection of electronica themed remixes by a collective of artists on the Bit-Phalanx netlabel based in London.
-Fast And Cheap Mixes was released digitally through One Little Indian Records in April 2010.
+Fast And Cheap Mixes was released digitally through One Little Independent Records in April 2010.
 Additionally, Bit-Phalanx have released two free bonus EPs of additional remixes of "C'est La Vie" and "Space Pt.1" through their official website.